sallkhad/SeeSD/Makerspace/ListofProjects.md

 ### 3.Community Garden

-Establish a community garden in the community.
+Establish a community garden to grow food sustainability.

 More information is coming soon about this project.